 However, successful policies and programmes, for example crop diversification and irrigation, agricultural input subsidies, value-adding processing, climate smart agriculture and village grain banks have led to a marked turnaround in crop yields and food security.

 Supporting Sustainable Livelihoods

-There are a number of Scotland-Malawi links that are spearheading innovative, working with local institutions (e.g. co-operatives and famer associations) on grass-roots solutions that are people centric and work towards strengthening the agricultural sector in Malawi to reduce poverty and hunger.
+There are a number of Scotland-Malawi links that are spearheading innovative partnerships to support sustainable livelihoods.
+They are working with local institutions (like co-operatives and famer associations) on grass-roots solutions that are people-centric and work towards strengthening the agricultural sector in Malawi to reduce poverty and hunger.

 These efforts not only improve food security and resilience, but also provide much needed opportunities for sustainable livelihood through the cultivation and sale of fairly traded cash crops, such as coffee, tea, sugar, rice, fruit and paprika.

 The SMP hosts a forum on Business, Investment, Trade and Tourism with aim of: bringing people together to share knowledge and ideas, and explore opportunities for partnership and collaboration.
 In line with the priorities of Malawi the forum covers four main areas: agriculture and trade; tourism; renewable energy; and extractive industries.